Sol enjoying wax play

 And attached his cuffed ankles to a home made spreader bar:

 As I wrote before, it can be fun to blindfold your sub, and I do recommend that if you are just starting out (it gives the dominant a lot more confidence as well as increasing intensity for the sub) but in this case I wanted sol to see what was coming.
-Chris agrees:
+Chris

 "I mentioned blindfolds as a way to increase the intensity earlier but my own experience is quite the opposite.
 I like the submissive to watch with her eyes wide as the liquid wax builds up at the top of the candle and my hand moves that candle all over her restrained body.
 Where will the next drop fall?
 The belly, the breast, the thighs, the mons, the nipple, the labia?
 Mmm, the possibilities."

-Keeping in mind Dr Beth's comment that:
+Keeping in mind Dr Beth's

 "Skin which has been flogged or spanked to increase the blood flow to the surface will be more sensitive to temperature sensations.
 This is the skin equivalent of turning up the volume"